Discover Your Own Backyard During the Pandemic

 The trail takes you through a delicate boreal forest (also known as taiga) with different kinds of mosses and lichens.

 I like early May in Ontario.
-You can witness how the nature finally awakens from a long cold winter and how wild flowers burst into bloom.
+You can witness how nature finally awakens from a long cold winter and how wild flowers burst into bloom.
 But the bonus is that you don't get chased down by mosquitos and black flies yet.

 Speaking about a long cold winter - this picture was taken on May 8, 2020, two days before my hiking in the Carp Hills.

 Ever wondered why it's called a dam?
-Take a closer look at a picture below.
+Take a closer look at the picture below.
 Branches carefully stuck with mud make a very strong dyke that holds a large body of water like this pond.

 What's your favourite place to enjoy nature close to your home?